0x3333/docker-virt-manager/README.md

 ## Service

 `SSH_AUTH_AGENT` and `X11-Socket` are forwarded into the container.
 You may log into every host you may login from your OSX/macOS machine.

+## Fork Update

+I updated the image to use Debian testing release(Currently bullseye).
+I also changed the image name to `0x3333/virt-manager`.